celpha2svx/prophet_market/README.md

 ## 🧠 Overview

-stocks_forex_ai_model is a comprehensive developer toolkit that automates the entire stock and forex analysis pipeline, integrating data ingestion, cleaning, forecasting, sentiment analysis, and reporting into a seamless workflow.
+PROPHET MARKET is a comprehensive developer toolkit that automates the entire stock and forex analysis pipeline, integrating data ingestion, cleaning, forecasting, sentiment analysis, and reporting into a seamless workflow.
 Designed for scalability and flexibility, it empowers developers to build sophisticated financial prediction and decision-making systems.alysis pipeline.
 It includes:

-## why stock_forex_ai?
+## why PROPHET MARKET?

 This project streamlines complex financial workflows, enabling rapid development and deployment of predictive models.
 The core features include: